-The attached Reading Takes You Places Activity and Suggested Summer Reading List (See Below) may help you and your child pick out good books.
-We understand that our readers like to use the public library and book stores so The Reading Takes You Places may also be completed with titles of your own choosing.
-Reading Takes You Places is optional but completed posters and maps will be eligible for a reading prize the first week of school.
-However, we think the Reading Takes You Places is going to be so much fun that the whole family might want to get in on the action!
+The attached Book Menu with directions and Suggested Summer Reading List may help you and your child pick out good books.
+We understand that our readers like to use the public library and book stores so the Book Menu may also be completed with titles of your own choosing.
+The Book Menu is optional but completed activities will be eligible for a reading prize the first week of school.
+However, we think Book Menu is going to be so much fun that the whole family might want to get in on the action!
 Much of the Suggested Summer Reading List was compiled from student and teacher suggestions as well as professional journals.
 Many of the genres are represented.
 If your child gets hooked on an author, you may want to check out other titles by that same author!

-Please remember that we have not personally read each book on the list , all of the books by each author, or all of the free audio/ebooks.
+Please remember that we have not personally read each book on the list or all of the books by each author.
 Although these books have been recommended for middle school readers by a variety of sources, the list represents a wide range of reading levels as well as levels of sophistication.
 Therefore, it is very important that you screen the books personally for content that you feel might not be appropriate for your child.

 Have a wonderful and relaxing summer.

 - Write a short story about what the character(s) would be doing one year later.